Learn something new every day

 Another popular form of passive exercise is conducted using a Chi Machine.
 Using the same basic principle as the whole body vibration technique, a Chi Machine causes the entire body to shake once the machine has been attached to the ankles.
 The main different between a Chi Machine and a whole body vibration platform is that a user does not have to be standing up in order to use a Chi Machine.
 Instead, this machine effectively shakes the body while a person is lying down.

 Lastly, electronic muscle stimulators are a large part of the passive exercise equipment group.
-These devices are comprised of large belts that are attached to strong batteries.
-When an electronic muscle stimulator belt is attached to the abdominal area, small electronic shocks are sent to the abdominal muscles.
-The idea behind this piece of passive exercise equipment is that the small shocks will cause the abdominal muscles to contract.
+These devices include belts, stimulators, and toners that are attached to strong batteries.
+When an electronic muscle stimulator belt is attached to the body, small electronic shocks are sent to the muscles.
+The idea behind this piece of passive exercise equipment is that the small shocks will cause the muscles to contract.